bashtage/randomgen/doc/source/extending.rst

        return randoms

-The basic RNG can also be directly accessed using the members of the basic RNG structure.
+The bit generator can also be directly accessed using the members of the bit generator's structure.

 .. code-block:: cython